petrveprek/obircs/README.md

 #### Suppress *scribo* log message termination and flushing

 Each *scribo* log message is automatically appended with newline (`'\n'`).
-It is then output to standard output stream (`stdout`) and the stream is flushed to ensure all *scribo* logging is available in the event that the system crashes.
+It is then output to standard output stream (`stdout`) and the stream is flushed to ensure all *scribo* logging is available in the event of a system crash.
 Both automatic appending of the newline and automatic stream flushing can be suppressed.
 ```c
 #define SCRIBO_SUPPRESS_NEWLINE 1 // Suppress appending 'newline'
 #define SCRIBO_SUPPRESS_FLUSH   1 // Suppress 'flushing' stream